Top 10+ Best Laptops For Note Taking 2023: [Officially Approved]

 Also, the laptop has a good resolution screen with 2736 1824 pixels and a multitouch, which makes it easy to read and take notes.

-It’s easy to use and responds quickly, but the laptop doesn’t come with a stylus, so you’ll have to buy one separately.
+It’s easy to use and responds quickly, but the laptop doesn’t have a stylus, so you’ll have to buy one separately.

 On the performance side, the Microsoft Surface Pro 6 has a powerful processor that lets you take notes smoothly, and the storage is big enough to hold your notes and help you work faster on your laptop.